Release and Provision for Hebrew Servants

 Redeemed people must not keep fellow covenant members in bondage for their own gain, but must release them generously because the Lord's redemption governs Israel's household economy.

-12 If your brother, a Hebrew man, or a Hebrew woman, is sold to you and serves you six years, then in the seventh year you shall let him go free from you.
+12 If a fellow Hebrew, a man or a woman, is sold to you and serves you six years, then in the seventh year you must set him free.

-14 You shall furnish him liberally out of your flock, out of your threshing floor, and out of your wine press.
-As Yahweh your God has blessed you, you shall give to him.
+14 You are to furnish him liberally from your flock, your threshing floor, and your winepress.
+You shall give to him as the LORD your God has blessed you.

-15 You shall remember that you were a slave in the land of Egypt, and Yahweh your God redeemed you.
-Therefore I command you this thing today.
+15 Remember that you were slaves in the land of Egypt, and the LORD your God redeemed you; that is why I am giving you this command today.

-16 It shall be, if he tells you, “I will not go out from you,” because he loves you and your house, because he is well with you,
+16 But if your servant says to you, ‘I do not want to leave you,’ because he loves you and your household and is well off with you,

-17 then you shall take an awl, and thrust it through his ear to the door, and he shall be your servant forever.
-Also to your female servant you shall do likewise.
+17 then take an awl and pierce it through his ear into the door, and he will become your servant for life.
+And treat your maidservant the same way.

 Redeemed people must not keep fellow covenant members in bondage for their own gain, but must release them generously because the LORD's redemption governs Israel's household economy.